Learn

 Your Proud Little Kitchen Helper

-Johan sometimes lets the children at preschool help out in the kitchen — and it’s something every parent can learn from.
+Johan sometimes lets the children at preschool help out in the kitchen – and it’s something every parent can be inspired by.
 Involving kids in cooking is a powerful everyday hack: it sparks their curiosity about food, teaches them to help out at home, and, before you know it, they’re actually making your life easier at mealtimes.
 And the pride they feel from being able to contribute?
 That’s something you shouldn’t underestimate.

 We asked Johan to share more about why he believes in letting children take part in the kitchen:

 “I think it’s great to involve children in cooking from a very young age.
-Let them peel or chop — simple, safe tasks.
+Let them peel or chop – simple, safe tasks.
 Don’t be too afraid they’ll hurt themselves.
-Just guide them, give them small responsibilities, and invite them in.
+Invite them in, guide them, and give them small responsibilities.
 Show them how things work.
 Make it playful and fun.

 Their mom and I usually take care of dinner, but every now and then, as a fun little challenge, they love doing it all themselves.
 I really think that early involvement in the kitchen has made all the difference.”